 Industrial Ergonomics: What Is It and Why Should I Be Concerned?

 Ergonomics is defined as the study of people’s efficiency in their working environment, but in the world of health and safety, it tends to denote fitting a job or a task to a person.
 This is done for many reasons: comfort,...

-Do I Need a Safety Gate?
+Do I Need an Industrial Safety Gate?

 Take a look around the neighborhood you live in.
 How many fences do you see?
 Probably quite a few, right?
 And, where you see fences, how many have no gates?
 I would venture to guess that the answer is “very few if any.”
 That’s because a fence is put up for a reason: to keep...